Gayle King

-Gayle King (born December 28, 1954) is an American television personality, author and broadcast journalist for CBS News, co-hosting its flagship morning program, CBS Mornings, and before that its predecessor CBS This Morning.
+Gayle Patrice King (born December 28, 1954) is an American television personality, author and broadcast journalist for CBS News, co-hosting its flagship morning program, CBS Mornings, and before that its predecessor CBS This Morning.
 She is also an editor-at-large for Oprah Daily.
 King was named one of Time magazine's "100 Most Influential People of 2019".

 Early life

-Gayle King's parents are Peggy Tucker and Emmett Scott King.
-King was born in Chevy Chase, Maryland, and from age six to eleven she lived in Ankara, Turkey, where her father was deployed.
+King born on December 28, 1954, in Chevy Chase, Maryland, a suburb of Washington D.C.
+Her parents are Peggy Tucker and Emmett Scott King.
+From age six to eleven she lived in Ankara, Turkey, where her father was deployed.
 In 1966 she returned with her family to the United States, where her father worked as an electrical engineer.
 King graduated from the University of Maryland, College Park, with a degree in psychology.